-Storage System] Increase in the number of write operations by the device beyond the number of write operations requested by hosts.
+[Storage System] Increase in the number of write operations by the device beyond the number of write operations requested by hosts.

-Examples: In flash storage this may happen because of garbage collection.
-In filesystems this may happen because writes to data blocks generally also require writes to inode blocks.
+In flash storage, this happens because of garbage collection.
+In filesystems, because writes to data blocks generally also require writes to inode blocks.